-We are fortunate to have an innovative learning environment and incredible learning tools at our disposal in support of an unrelenting commitment to education.
+We are fortunate to have an innovative and dynamic learning environment with incredible learning tools at our disposal in support of an unrelenting commitment to education.
 Each resident receives their own personal, portable ultrasound for both learning and clinical care.
 Residents are encouraged to step out of the reading room to scan on their own in addition to formal hands-on ultrasound scanning workshops.
 Moreover, we’re proud of our new MRI scanning course, where residents have a dedicated week each year to learn and practice the science and art of MR image acquisition.
-We also have access to the 24-hour Skills Acquisition and Innovation Laboratory (SAIL), where you can hone your IR and communication skills.
+We also have access to the 24-hour Skills Acquisition and Innovation Laboratory (SAIL), where you can hone your procedural and communication skills.
 We also use SAIL for contrast reaction simulations, which occur on an annual basis.
-Opportunities are also available to international work during the R4 year.

-Due to ample resources, close clinical and research faculty collaborations, and the approachability of all of our attendings, most of our residents chose to pursue research projects and make a habit of securing national awards and publications of their work.
-Our residents also regularly win the RSNA Resident/Fellow Research Grant and are generously supported by the department in attendance of multiple conferences yearly.
+With our ample resources, close clinical and research faculty collaborations, and the approachability of faculty, many of our residents choose to pursue research projects and make a habit of securing national awards and publications of their work.
+Our residents regularly win the RSNA Resident/Fellow Research Grant and are generously supported by the department in attendance of multiple conferences yearly.
 Research opportunities across our three affiliate institutions are endless, with Cornell Department of Radiology alone ranked #6 in total NIH funding nationwide, and #1 in NYC.

-Wellness is a cornerstone of our radiology residency and is highly prioritized by our Chairman, Dr. Robert Min.
-Residents receive 100 ClassPass credits monthly to use for workouts, meditation, and massages, and it is not uncommon for residents to take classes together.
-Our yearlong extra clinical curriculum which focuses on such topics as sleep and nutrition, as well as our annual wellness retreat are just a few more examples of the program’s focus on well-being.
+Wellness is a core value of our entire department and is highly prioritized by our Chairman, Dr. Robert Min.
+Residents receive unlimited ClassPass credits monthly to use for various wellness activities, including workouts, meditation, and even massages, and it is not uncommon for residents to take classes together.
+Our yearlong Wellness Curriculum that focuses on topics like mindfulness, sleep and nutrition, quarterly resident parenting support group, and annual Resident Wellness Retreat, are just a few more examples of the program’s commitment to physician well-being.
 Moreover, at a time when many programs are cutting back on extra income opportunities for residents, our residency continues to support a robust resident moonlighting program.

 Thank you for your interest in our program.
-We hope you will consider making the Cornell Radiology residency your home.
-We hope we can make residency not just the best years of your training, but also the best years of your life.
+We hope you will consider making the Cornell Radiology residency your home, where residency can be not just the best years of your training, but also the best years of your life.